 Exciting, you got the house-sit!

-One thing we have never done before, but might be a good idea to do: make up a house-sit agreement (download one here).
-It’s a trust-based community, but in some cases, it’s better to have it clear in writing (for example: when the homeowner forgot to tell the neighbours and they called the police about ‘a stranger in the house’ and you need to explain yourself).
+One thing we have never done before, but might be a good idea to do: make up a house-sitting agreement (download one here).
+It’s a trust-based community, but in some cases, it’s better to have it clear in writing (for example: when the homeowner forgot to tell the neighbors and they called the police about ‘a stranger in the house’ and you need to explain yourself).

 Okay, that’s it!
 Now GO HAVE FUN and enjoy having a home away from home!

-And please, send us your success stories afterwards (with photos!)
+And please, send us your success stories afterward (with photos!)